Tech

 Why use React

 React is undoubtedly an all-rounded UI development tool that’ll get a visually-appealing website up in little time.
 It spares you the trouble of diving into complicated JavaScript codes, which is time-consuming.
-There are other reasons why you’ll want to use React for the project you’re working on.
+There are other reasons why React is good for the project you’re working on.

 Build Rich User Interfaces